powerman/vcprompt/README.txt

   make check

-If it fails, it should be loud and obvious.
-Please report any test failures to the development mailing list: vcprompt-devel@googlegroups.com.
+Test failures should be loud and obvious.
+Please report any test failures to the development mailing list:

+  vcprompt-devel@googlegroups.com.

 To check for memory errors, you can run vcprompt's test suite under
 valgrind: